-Command Usage p4 counter name [value] When a value argument is not included, p4 counter returns the value of the variable name.
-When a value argument appears, p4 counter sets the value of the variable name to value .
-Requires at least review access to run.
+Usage To create a new counter or set the value of an existing counter, you must have review access or greater.
+To display a counter's value, you must have list access or greater.
+If a value argument is not included, p4 counter returns the value of name, or 0 if the counter does not exist.
+If a value argument is included, p4 counter sets the value of the name to value.
+If the counter name does not exist, it is created.
 WARNING: The review counters journal, job, and change are used internally by Perforce; use of any of these three names as review numbers could corrupt the Perforce database.
-For Release 99.2 and above, Perforce will not let you change the values of journal, job, and change.
 Counters are represented internally as signed ints.
-For most platforms, the largest value that can be stored in a counter is 2 31 - 1, or 2147483647.
-A server running on a 64-bit platform can store counters up to 2 63 - 1, or 9223372036854775807 p4 counters List all counters and their values. p4 review -c change# For all changelists between change# and the latest submitted changelist, this command lists the changelists' numbers, creators, and creators' email addresses.
-Requires at least review access to run. p4 reviews -c change# filespec Lists all users who have subscribed to review the named files or any files in the specified changelist. p4 changes -m 1 -s submitted Output a single line showing the changelist number of the last submitted changelist, as opposed to the highest changelist number known to the Perforce server.
+For most platforms, the largest value that can be stored in a counter is 2^{31} - 1, or 2147483647.
+A server running on a 64-bit platform can store counters up to 2^{63} - 1, or 9223372036854775807 List all counters and their values.
+Output a single line showing the changelist number of the last submitted changelist, as opposed to the highest changelist number known to the Perforce server.